CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 }
 ```

 The sections `welcome-to-orquestra-d9djf-1289017430` and `welcome-to-orquestra-d9djf-2235995037` correspond to the steps that were run by your workflow.
 Note that these IDs match those in the output of `qe get workflow`.
 Each of these sections contains information about the template that was executed for the given step, any input parameters or input artifacts, and the output artifacts.
 The artifact `welcome` is the output of the `greeting` template, and the artifact `zessage` is the output of the `transform-welcome` template.
-More information on the contents of this file are found on the [Workflow Results via JSON page](../../data-management/workflow-result/).
+More information on the contents of this file are found on the [workflow results via JSON page](../../data-management/workflow-result/).

 ___
 **Note:** The sections in this results file will not necessarily be in the order that they were executed.